HarvardMapCollection/tutorials-share/content/posts/Russian-language/index.md

 ---
-title: Approaching language data mapping with GIS and D3.js
+title: Mapping the Russian Language
 date: 2023-01-13
 tags: ["news"]
-image: a-gradient12.png
+image: lee.png
-authors: ["Belle Lipton", "Paige Lee"]
+authors: ["Harvard Map Collection", "Paige Lee"]
-description: Project demo of an interactive map made with D3.js data visualization library and GIS tools, supported by the Harvard Map Collection.
+description: Quote, 'Don’t be afraid of going outside of your comfort zone or doing something no one else has done before!'
+In this article, Paige Lee shares how she sourced and wrangled data for her D3.js mapping project, and tips for other students getting started.
 ---

 We met undergraduate Paige Lee while working with her general education class about how borders are constructed.
 In the class, students were asked to complete a project, choosing from a variety of format options, including making a map.
 The Harvard Map Collection supported students by advising on searching for data, using mapping software, and scoping out project ideas.